samdems/youdare/README.md

 - 🔥 **Spice Ratings**: Tasks rated from 1-5 for intensity levels
 - 📱 **RESTful API**: Full-featured API for mobile and web clients
 - 🔒 **Content Filtering**: Users only see tasks matching their tags
+- 🚫 **Can't Have Tags**: Hide tasks from players with specific tags
 - 🎯 **Random Task Selection**: Get random tasks based on preferences
 - 📊 **Draft System**: Create and manage draft tasks before publishing
 - 🔐 **Authentication System**: User registration, login, and protected routes